deco3500-2017/Team-Unfit/README.md

 The team is called Team Unfit and consist of 5 individuals
 - Andres Munoz - Information Technology (User Experience Design)
 - Jiaxuan Li - Information Technology (Software Design)
-- Kian Noctor Multimedia Design
+- Kian Noctor - Multimedia Design
 - Alvin Lo - Information Technology
 - Nipun Amarasinghe - Information Technology

 Roles and responsabilities:
 - Nipun Amarasinghe - Team leader Programmer.
-Planning meetings and making task for each member.
-Setting target for each week to ensure that every week team has something to achieve and each member are contributing to the target of the week.
-Handles the front end part of the project.
+Planning meetings and organizing tasks for each member.
+Setting a goal for each week to ensure that every team member has something to achieve and each member are contributing to the goal of that week.
+Handles the back end part of the project.
 - Andres Munoz - Designer.
+Ensures that the design is appealing and has a great user experience.
+Handles the designing and testing part of the project.
 - Jiaxuan Li - Designer.
+Makes sure that all possibilities and imperfections are taken into contemplation.
+Handles the designing and testing part of the project.
 - Kian Noctor - Programmer.
+Making sure everything is right and is on schedule.
+Handles the back end part of the project.
 - Alvin Lo - Designer.
+Makes sures that every team member agrees on a single decision.
+Handles the designing and testing part of the project.

+Team handles poor performance and resolve conflicts: